jaredririe/backendology/finished/top-software-books.md

 Building Microservices is the book that helped me make sense of the wonderful *and* horrific world of microservices.
 It was immediately applicable to the projects I was working on at work, so I feel like I came away with a deep understanding of its concepts.
 I would learn about a concept like circuit breaking one day and implement it the next, which made for an enriching learning experience.

 If an engineering team was considering adopting Microservices, this book would help them understand the work they were signing up for to support such a system.
-As it gives such a holistic view of microservices, it's also a great read for someone who works in such an architecture without understanding all the concepts and complexity (such as a new software engineer).
+As it gives such a holistic view of microservices, it's also a great read for someone who works in such an architecture without understanding all the concepts and complexity.
 Here are some of the topics covered:

 * Service discovery and DNS
 * Monitoring